JvanKatwijk/qt-dab/README.md

 Of course, as for previous versions, for the current version, *Qt-DAB-6.9.5*, predefined executables and installers are available.
-For Windows  **two** 32 bit installers are available, and for Linux there is an x64 AppImage.
+For Windows  a 32 bit installer is available, and for Linux there is an x64 AppImage.

 -------------------------------------------------------------------
 What is new/different in Qt-DAB-6.9.5